-Knowingly reporting false allegations of HIB is prohibited.
+It is also a violation of district policy to knowingly report false allegations of HIB.
 Students or employees will not be disciplined for making a report in good faith.
 However, persons found to knowingly report or corroborate false allegations will be subject to appropriate discipline.